BranaeCraveiro/Lab_Notebook/Notes/Annotated Bibliography.md

 	- Phylogenetic clustering showed no overlap between M. incrassata (C26a) and M. capitata (C31/C31c) symbiont sequences.
 	- The dominant cloned sequences generally matched DGGE-detected bands, although cloning also recovered additional low-frequency variants (e.g., type C21) not observed by DGGE.
 		- This incongruence between methods raises questions about whether rare variants represent: intragenomic ITS2 polymorphisms, PCR/cloning artifacts, or biologically distinct symbiodinium lineages co-occurring within a single host colony.
+- direct sequencing of psbAncr showed single umbiguous sequence, suggesting low intragenomic variability
+	- ranged from 536 - 601 bp in length & each symbiont lineage associated with a particular species of Montipora
+- sequencing of amplicons revealed 2 to 5 distinct psbAncr sequences within each sample w/ the most most abundant sequence identical to the sequence obtained by direct sequencing singletons that were not captured by direct sequencing very similar to the dominant haplotype, differing by only one or two nucleotide changes.

 - Found Breviolum contigs in CNAT symbiont metagenome.